 Someone opined a few days ago that the musical buck stops once you cross the alps and go South.
 In this guy’s august take on the scene, only classical music remains.
-But rock, folk and – for sure – metal take a nosedive to nothingness once you start cruising along the Po.
+But rock, folk, and – for sure – metal take a nosedive to nothingness once you start cruising along the Po.
 And truly so, things change indeed, but not quite this way.
-From German precision, French bonhomie or the British stiff upper lip and lukewarm beer, you change into a more laid-back realm.
-But this does not mean non-existence of modern music, bad quality or – Loki forbid – a lack of intensity.
+From German precision, French bonhomie, or the British stiff upper lip and lukewarm beer, you change into a more laid-back realm.
+But this does not mean the non-existence of modern music, bad quality, or – Loki forbid – a lack of intensity.
 Quite the contrary.

 So, I am not sure if I should laugh or cry, because this eclectic exclamation is the handiwork of a specialist.
 Well, perhaps he just had a bad hair day, who knows?
-Because for some reason, the mighty RockmusicRaider database is full of great bands from Italy, Spain, Portugal, Greece, Cyprus and – indeed – the Levant.
-Fleshgod Apocalypse, Moonspell or again Scardust are just three of them bands that pop up in my mind right off the bat.
+Because for some reason, the mighty RockmusicRaider database is full of great bands from Italy, Spain, Portugal, Greece, Cyprus, and – indeed – the Levant.
+Fleshgod Apocalypse, Moonspell, or again Scardust are just three of those bands that pop up in my mind right off the bat.

 Anna Murphy (Cellar Darling, ex Eluveitie) got on board with her impressive skills on keyboard and archaic instruments – as is showcased in Luciferines for example.
 Soundfarm Studios in Lucerne / Switzerland and Black Art Studio in Liestal / Switzerland placed a primordial role in recording some of that stuff and in the mixing and mastering efforts.
 And indeed, I have trouble taking issue with the production piece.

-However, no success would be possible without the astute contribution of Federica Lenore Catalano, the band’s front woman.
+However, no success would be possible without the astute contribution of Federica Lenore Catalano, the band’s frontwoman.
 Her singing style really breathes this somewhat ethereal life and soul into All Things Lost on Earth.
 Yet, their tune does get a tad repetitive after Epitaph, and the singer often hits them airwaves with a slightly unmodulated and monotone performance.
-So much so that some of the later tracks suddenly risk to step into dusty realms of Background Radio.
+So much so that some of the later tracks suddenly risk stepping into dusty realms of Background Radio.
 Whilst the listener struggles to keep the attention levels in the green sector.

 Yet, All Things Lost on Earth really convinces straight off the start.
 No silly intro, but I am Snow is like a melancholy shot of old Tequila.
 Straight up and mighty strong.
 This just whets the appetite for the two straight 10/10 tracks Lakeview’s Ghost and Rebirth.
 Exceedingly complex, yet insanely tasty for those with a penchant towards progressive colors.
 I can also heartily recommend Ever After with its surprising blast beats and the somewhat eclectic Epitaph with its pretty astute, albeit short solo.